Install Docker

 eg: ENCRYPTION_KEYS_FILE=/run/secrets/td_encryption_keys

-This is also shown in the docker-compose section of the environment documentation.
+This is described in the docker-compose section of the environment documentation.

 Running the docker container

-Running a locally built image or a downloaded image are very similar, just substitute the correct name in the command to run a detached container:
+Running a locally built image or a downloaded image use the same commands, substitute the correct name in the command to run a detached container:

 docker run -d -p 8080:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:local